WasiqB/coteafs-selenium/.github/CONTRIBUTING.md

 ### Step 4: Create new Branch

-Now create a new branch with descriptive name in your forked repo.
+Now create a new branch with a descriptive name in your forked repo.
 Refer [here][branch] to know about Git branches.

 ### Step 5: Commit with a descriptive message